 The SCT is the ideal organization to take the leading role in this activity.

-I. TRAINING.
+I. DMC TRAINING.

+The primary contribution to DMC training is a series of recorded lectures, commentaries and discussions.

 SCT Video Presentation Library

 Over the past several years, individuals with extensive expertise and experience in DMC service have presented short courses or workshops that have been video recorded.
-Selected recordings are being made available as listed below.
+Selected lecture recordings are being made available as listed below.

 Currently available DMC Videos